Michael J. Devlin: Prosecution

-Devlin, who had no criminal record at the time, was charged with one count of kidnapping in Franklin County, Missouri, as well as one count of kidnapping and armed criminal action in Washington County.
-On January 18, 2007, Devlin pleaded not guilty via closed circuit television on the charges of child kidnapping.
+Devlin was charged with one count of kidnapping in Franklin County, Missouri, as well as one count of kidnapping and armed criminal action in Washington County.
+On January 18, 2007, Devlin pleaded not guilty via closed-circuit television on the charges of child kidnapping.
 Prosecutors in the case said Devlin had already confessed.
 He was held at the Franklin County Sheriff's Department on a $1 million cash-only bail.
 He also had a $3 million bond in Washington County.

-On February 5, St. Louis County Prosecutor Robert McCulloch added 71 new felony charges to the existing charges previously filed by Washington and Franklin County Prosecutors.
-The first 18 counts (one count of kidnapping and 17 counts of forcible sodomy) pertain to the 2007 abduction and oral and anal sodomization of Ben Ownby.
-Rape kit swabs found fresh semen identified as Devlin's in the boy's mouth and rectum.
-The remaining 53 charges are kidnapping and forcible sodomy charges related to the 2002 abduction of Hornbeck.
+On February 5, St. Louis County Prosecutor Robert McCulloch added 71 new felony charges to the existing charges previously filed by Washington and Franklin County prosecutors.
+The first 18 counts (one count of kidnapping and 17 counts of forcible sodomy) pertain to one of the abductions.
+The remaining 53 charges are kidnapping and forcible sodomy charges related to the other abduction.
 Each of these individual counts was a felony and carried the possibility of life in prison.

 On February 6, a motion by Devlin's attorneys, Ethan Corlija and Michael Kielty, for a gag order against the New York Post and reporter Susannah Cahalan was denied in Franklin County Court.
 Franklin County Associate Circuit Judge David Tobben also denied a motion for her to turn over her notes to the attorneys, and denied or refused to immediately hear two other requests by Devlin's attorneys.

 On February 28, a felony indictment in Franklin County charged Devlin with one count of child kidnapping and one count of armed criminal action for allegedly using a deadly weapon in kidnapping Ownby.
 This grand jury indictment replaced the previous Franklin County kidnapping charge against Devlin and added the weapon charge.
-On March 1, Devlin was charged in federal court with four counts of producing child pornography, including photos and video footage taken of Ben while he was naked and being sexually abused, and with two counts of transporting a minor across state lines to engage in sexual activity in Illinois.
-According to prosecutors, all six counts relate to the kidnapping of Hornbeck.
+On March 1, Devlin was charged in federal court with four counts of producing child pornography, including photos and video footage taken, and with two counts of transporting a minor across state lines to engage in sexual activity in Illinois.
 On April 16, Washington County prosecutor John Rupp filed additional charges against Devlin, accusing him of attempted murder, kidnapping, armed criminal action, three counts of forcible sodomy and one count of attempted forcible sodomy.